 In emulsified and semi-solid systems, colloidal MCC stabilizer performs double duty: it stabilizes the emulsion and acts as a fat replacer to deliver the texture that reduced-fat sauces often lack.

 In French dressing and Italian vinaigrettes, colloidal MCC maintains oil-water suspension without the artificial thickening that starch-based stabilizers produce.
-At 0.5%–1.0%, it provides the viscosity and body of a full-fat dressing while significantly reducing the fat content.
+At 0.5%–1.0%, colloidal MCC stabilizer provides the viscosity and body of a full-fat dressing while significantly reducing the fat content.
+Furthermore, it helps maintain a smooth and creamy texture throughout the product’s shelf life.

-In cream-based sauces and gravies, colloidal MCC stabilizer prevents phase separation during storage and post-pasteurization — a common quality issue in aseptic or retorted sauce products.
+In addition, in cream-based sauces and gravies, colloidal MCC stabilizer prevents phase separation during storage and post-pasteurization — a common quality issue in aseptic or retorted sauce products.
+As a result, manufacturers can achieve better product stability, improved appearance, and more consistent consumer acceptance.

 pH formulation alert: In acidic dressings (pH 3.5–4.5), the CMC component of colloidal MCC may be partially suppressed by protonation.
 Pre-disperse colloidal MCC in the neutral aqueous phase before acidification.
 Always validate suspension stability at the final pH of the product.